kasp1/Dozer/README.md

 ## Create CI/CD workflow

-And save it as a YAML file in your project's directory, for example **ci.yaml**:
+And save it as a YAML file in your project's directory, for example, **ci.yaml**:

 ```yaml
 runtimeDirectory: C:/somewhere # optional, default: current working directory